SubconsciousCompute/poc-windows-rust-filter/DEBUG.md

       the [tutorial here](https://github.com/4d61726b/VirtualKD-Redux/blob/master/VirtualKD-Redux/Docs/Tutorial.md)
     - 🔵 `F8` bcdedit/debug and Select `Disable Driver Sig...` ![img.png](readme_resources/boot.png)
     - 🟢 Now open `vmmon64.exe` as administrator
-    - 🔵 Now open the windows VM machine, if you have followed correctly then you WinDbg should launch automatically and windows boot-up should halt till you `Debug -> Go` in WinDbg
+    - 🔵 Now open the Windows VM machine, if you have followed correctly then you WinDbg should launch automatically and windows boot-up should halt till you `Debug -> Go` in WinDbg
     - 🟢 Now goto `Debug -> Break`, followed by `File -> Symbol File Path ...` and
       put `SRV*c:\symbols* http://msdl.microsoft.com/download/symbols`, click on `Reload` and